iqlusioninc/veriform/spec/draft-veriform-spec.md

 finalizer block) outputs its full internal state such that it can be used as a "chaining variable".

-However, individual fields within zhash messages are not vulnerable to these attacks, due to the use of structured hashing.
-As zhash repeatedly hashes digests of individual messages in order to compute a final hash for a message object, repeat hashing prevents the extension of individual fields.
+However, individual fields within Verihash messages are not vulnerable to these attacks, due to the use of structured hashing.
+As Verihash repeatedly hashes digests of individual messages in order to compute a final hash for a message object, repeat hashing prevents the extension of individual fields.

 It should still be noted that it's possible to extend the toplevel message with additional fields.
 No specific mitigation for this potential attack is presently provided.
-When using SHA-256 as a hash function with zhash, message verifiers should be aware that the toplevel message is potentially extensible.
+When using SHA-256 as a hash function with Verihash, message verifiers should be aware that the toplevel message is potentially extensible.

 To completely avoid this class of attacks, a hash algorithm which is not